SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 #### Connecting – Sample code

-Sample code for connecting to the Solace message broker through a JCA connection factory will be demonstrated in the section below Step 5 – Sending outbound messages using Solace JMS provider.
+Sample code for connecting to the message broker through a JCA connection factory will be demonstrated in the section below.

+Step 5 – Sending outbound messages using Solace JMS provider.
 The sample code in this integration guide is triggered by the receipt of a message by a Message-Driven-Bean (MDB) which in turn calls a Session Bean method to publish an outbound reply message.

 ### <a name="RecInbMessages"></a>Step 4: Receiving inbound messages using Solace JMS provider

 This example uses a Message-Driven-Bean to receive messages from the Solace JMS provider.
-The bean is bound to an Activation Specification which specifies the Solace JMS destination from which to consume messages as well as the authentication details used to connect to the Solace message broker.
+The bean is bound to an Activation Specification which specifies the Solace JMS destination from which to consume messages as well as the authentication details used to connect to the message broker.

 #### Configuration

 In JBoss EAP, Message Driven Bean – Activation Specifications are configured using either EJB 3.0 annotations or through EJB deployment descriptor files.
-The following example shows the Activation Specification configuration properties available for connecting to a JMS end point on the Solace message broker as well as other configuration options.
+The following example shows the Activation Specification configuration properties available for connecting to a JMS end point on the message broker as well as other configuration options.

-Note: the actual values for the attributes (‘propertyValue’) can take the form of a variable like ‘${propertyName}’ where JBoss replaces the values if the "spec-descriptor-property-replacement" or "jboss-descriptor-property-replacement" JBoss server configuration properties are set to ‘true’ in the ‘urn:jboss:domain:ee’ subsystem (Refer to the [JBoss documentation](https://access.redhat.com/documentation/en-us/jboss_enterprise_application_platform/6.2/html/security_guide/enablingdisabling_descriptor_based_property_replacement1 ) for further details).
+Note: The actual values for the attributes (‘propertyValue’) can take the form of a variable like ‘${propertyName}’ where JBoss replaces the values if the "spec-descriptor-property-replacement" or "jboss-descriptor-property-replacement" JBoss server configuration properties are set to ‘true’ in the ‘urn:jboss:domain:ee’ subsystem (Refer to the [JBoss documentation](https://access.redhat.com/documentation/en-us/jboss_enterprise_application_platform/6.2/html/security_guide/enablingdisabling_descriptor_based_property_replacement1 ) for further details).

 ```
 @MessageDriven(